 While inducting Athletic Bands Director Bob Buckner into the Bands of America Hall of Fame in 2005, the organization’s president and CEO Scott McCormick praised the Pride of the Mountains as “the most innovative and exciting marching band in the Southeast.”

-In addition to performing at WCU football games and providing exhibition performances throughout the Carolinas, the band has been featured three times as an exhibition band at the prestigious BOA Grand National Championships (a showcase for the nation’s top high school marching bands) and at four BOA regional competitions in Atlanta.
+Pride of the Mountains has been featured three times as an exhibition band at the prestigious Bands of America (BOA) Grand National Championships, a showcase for the nation’s top high school marching bands.
+They have also attended four BOA regional competitions in Atlanta.

-WCU’s own Tournament of Champions, an invitational competition that brings 27 of the Southeast’s leading high school marching bands to campus every year, attracts some 10,000 musicians and spectators.
+Every year, Western Carolina University holds the Tournament of Champions, an invitational competition that brings 27 of the Southeast’s leading high school marching bands to campus to perform, compete and learn.
+The one-day event attracts some 10,000 musicians and spectators.